UNC-Knight-Lab/peptoid-sequence-tools/README.md

 The script may prompt the user to make decisions in a tie-breaker scenario.

 The input folder is the folder where your peak data is stored as `.txt` files.
 All `.txt` files in the folder will be combined and used as input.
-This allows for multiple spectra of the same sample to be combined for better signal.
+This allows for multiple spectra of the same sample to be combined for better signal to noise.
 Example peak data is included in this repository.

-Data will be output as a single Excel worksheet in the output folder.
+Data will be output as a single Excel workbook in the output folder.
+In the case that user input was required, multiple candidate sequences are exported to different worksheets in the same Excel workbook.

 ### To run from terminal: